SuperOffice/RESTful-HTTP-Queries/README.md

 ## Environments

-If you want to connect towards different environments you can define them in your settings.json.
-The sample-files comes with 2 environments, sod and online, but you can freely add more environments to fit your needs.
+If you want to work with different environments you can define them in your settings.json.
+The sample-files comes with 2 environments, sod and online, but you can freely add more environments to fit your need.

 To switch between environments you can use the shortcut `CTRL` + `Alt` + `E`, or F1, and select from the dropdown.